Wrongful Death Attorney in Gainesville, Florida

 • Loss of your loved one’s financial support

-• The decedent’s pain and suffering
+• Pain and suffering

 • Loss of the decedent’s care, companionship, and guidance

 It can be hard to assign a dollar amount to personal loss.
 A Meldon Law wrongful death lawyer in Gainesville knows that no amount of money can make up for a valued relationship.
-However, they do want to pursue compensation that will help you and your family move forward.
+However, we do want to pursue compensation that will help you and your family move forward.

 Who Is Entitled to Wrongful Death Benefits in Gainesville, Florida?